Further information about libraries is available on the Libraries page.

 Knit and Natter.
 1.30 - 3.30pm Everyone is welcome from experienced knitters to beginners.
 Library knitting groups offer improved health and wellbeing and a lively group of new friends for all ages and abilities.
 Did you know knitting has therapeutic qualities similar to meditation?
 Research shows it can help prevent and manage stress and pain.
 Please note – booking is essential.

-Reminiscence. *Not every Thursday.
+Reminiscence.
+First Thursday of the month.
 2 - 3pm Take a trip down memory lane at your local East Riding Library.
 Use our great range of memory boxes containing items such as photographs, books and even food packaging to relive the sights and sounds of days gone by.
 Reminiscence is a social group for older people to meet new friends and have fun sharing stories.
 Reminiscence is also proven to be beneficial for those living with Dementia and their carers, and is endorsed by the Alzheimer’s society. *This activity doesn't happen every Thursday and places are limited so please phone Beverley Library (01482) 392750 for dates and availability.

 Teenage Book Group.Third Thursday of the month.
 Term time only.
 4.15 - 5.15pm Reading books is the only out-of-school activity for 16-year-olds demonstrably linked to securing managerial or professional jobs.
 Want to talk about the book you’re reading?
 Or want to find out about new authors?
 Join in with your local teenage reading group to share ideas and stories.